 Bullnose – a trim tile with a convex radius or finished edge on one side.
 Used for finishing top of wainscot, turning of an outside corner, or floor base.

-Buttering – The spreading of a bond coat to the back of a ceramic tile immediately before the tile is installed.
+Buttering or Back Buttering – The spreading of a bond coat on the back of a porcelain or ceramic tile immediately before the tile is installed.

 Caulk – a soft, water resistant plastic material used for sealing joints.

 Color Body Porcelain – porcelain tile in which the body of the tile is similar in color to the surface of the tile.